aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/project/updateprojectworkascomplete/_index.md

 ---
 title: UpdateProjectWorkAsComplete
 second_title: Aspose.Tasks for .NET API Reference
-description:
+description: Updates all work as complete through a specified date for the entire project.
 type: docs
 weight: 470
 url: /net/aspose.tasks/project/updateprojectworkascomplete/
 ---
-## Project.UpdateProjectWorkAsComplete method (1 of 2)
+## UpdateProjectWorkAsComplete(DateTime, bool) {#updateprojectworkascomplete}

 Updates all work as complete through a specified date for the entire project.